stardust1689/CV/README.md

 # CV
-Cirriculum Vitae as a small website (currently HTML only)
+Cirriculum Vitae as a small website (HTML and CSS)